 Margareta Wahlström shouldn’t be confused with Margot Wallström, even though both are high-powered Swedish women of a similar age.
 Ms Wallström is the Swedish foreign minister; Ms Wahlström – who was briefly in Cyprus last week, as the keynote speaker at a ‘Wikipedia edit-a-thon’ on International Women’s Day – is a prominent diplomat, former UN Special Representative, and current president of the Swedish Red Cross.

 Despite spelling their surnames differently, the two women are sometimes confused, she tells me.
 When Margot became foreign minister she, Margareta, received congratulatory texts from all over the world.
-Then there was the time, during her days at the UN, when she was given a nice gift (a book) which – as became apparent while the presenter was making his speech – was actually intended for Margot, or probably the man just mixed them up.
+Then there was the time, during her days at the UN, when she was presented with “a nice gift” (a book) which – as became apparent while the presenter was making his speech – was actually intended for Margot, or probably the man just mixed them up.
 “The guy said, ‘Oh, I remember when you were the European Commissioner for the Environment, fantastic work’,” recalls Margareta, chuckling dryly.
 “I said [to myself], I will not tell him, I’ll just take the book.
 What’s the point of disappointing him?”

 Two observations might be made about that story.
 The first relates to her personal style, which is indeed rather low-key and soft-spoken.
 One could easily imagine her staying silent through such a mix-up, her dry, almost soundless chuckle – which recurs often throughout our conversation – being the only trace of some private mirth.
 The second observation is more speculative: Wahlström and Wallström are completely different people, of course – yet it’s not entirely absurd that they should be conflated.
 Both women belong to that generation which was shaped by the Vietnam war and the events of 1968.
 They undoubtedly have values in common, and would surely see eye-to-eye on many things.
 Above all, both are part of a globalist, social-democratic elite, working proactively to change the world, with an emphasis on NGOs and supra-national organisations.